Ultimate Canada Camping Guide

 - Provincial Parks Campgrounds and Regional Campgrounds are inside Provincial or Territorial Parks/Regional Parks.
-They are owned and operated by the specific provincial or regional government.
-Because of their location, they can get also very busy during summer.
+They are owned and operated by a specific provincial or regional government.
+Because of their location, they can get also very busy during the summer.
 Some of these parks don’t take reservations, so it’s good to arrive early in the day to still get a spot.
-For information on provincial parks check out the provincial government website.
+For information on provincial parks, check out the provincial government website.

-Many of the National Park and Provincial Park campgrounds come with basic facilities, which includes water, wood, pit toilets, picnic tables and fire pits.
-Some larger campgrounds offer showers, flush toilets, sani-stations etc.
+Many of the National Park and Provincial Park campgrounds come with basic facilities, which include water, wood, pit toilets, picnic tables and fire pits.
+Some larger campgrounds offer showers, flush toilets, and dumping stations, etc.